 This led to the rapid development of Cheltenham as a fashionable spa between 1790 and 1840.
 The heritage of those bygone times can be seen in the town's Regency architecture, with intricate ironwork a feature of distinctive townhouse facades.
 Cheltenham is the most complete Regency town in England.

 The principal feature of THE COTSWOLDS is the many beautiful "chocolate box" villages rich in thatched roofs with honey-coloured weathered stonework.
 Also worth viewing are the stunnning traditional "cottage" gardens which despite their apparent haphazard planting are in fact carefully planned and immaculately maintained. they are a joy to even the most discerning eye.
 The most famous of the Cotswold show villages are:-

 BATTLE the town on the site of the famous Battle of Hastings

 Search results published at foot of this page

 Did this web site interest you?
-If so perhaps a visit to the following by the same webmaster, you would also find enjoyable and informative -
+If so perhaps a visit to any of the following by the same web master, would also be educational enjoyable and informative -

 Louis XVI and the French Revolution - CLICK HERE